A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Simulation studies and applications

-Figure \ref{f:plot_3_data} in the Appendix plots the time series data and shows the existence of the volatility clustering effect commonly seen in financial data.
-Table \ref{tab:data statistics} reports some descriptive statistics for these three datasets together with the modified R/S test \citep{Lo:1991} for long-range memory in the logarithm of the squared returns.
+Figure \ref{f:plot_3_data} in Appendix \ref{sec:app_4} plots the time series data and shows the existence of the volatility clustering effect commonly seen in financial data.
+Table \ref{tab:data statistics} reports some descriptive statistics together with Lo's modified R/S test \citep{Lo:1991} for long-range memory in the absolute and squared returns.
 Lo's modified R/S test is widely used in the financial time series literature; see, e.g., \cite{Lo:1991}, \cite{Giraitis:2003}, \cite{Breidt:1998}.
-The SP500 and ASX200 index data exhibit some negative skewness, a high excess kurtosis and a higher variation compared to the exchange rate data.
-These suggest that there might be non-linear dependence in the volatility dynamics of the index data, while this might not be the case for the exchange rate data.
+All the index data exhibit some negative skewness, high excess kurtosis and high variation.
 The result of Lo's modified R/S test for long-memory dependence with several different lags $q$ indicates that there is significant evidence of long-memory dependence in the stock indices.
-For the two stock index datasets, the null hypothesis of short-memory dependence is rejected at the 5\% level of significance in all three cases, $q=5, \ 20 \ \text{and} \ 35$.
-For the exchange rate data, however, the evidence of long memory is less clear as the null hypothesis of short memory is not rejected at the 5\% level of significance when $q=35$.
-The above exploratory data analysis suggests that there is evidence of non-linear and long-memory dependence in the volatility process of the stock market index data, and that this is not the case for the exchange rate data.